nmandery/batyr/MANUAL.md

 batyr will not create tables make any modifications of the database schema by itself.
 So the user has to create the table herself/himself.

 In general the mapping of fields in the source data to the columns of the target table works based on the name of the field.
 This means an attribute of an incoming feature will be written to the column with the corresponding name.
 If no such column exists, the attribute will simply be ignored.
 Columns of the target table which are also not part of the source features will also be left untouched. batyr will attempt to cast values to the datatype of the column table.
-This approach will work for most cases, but has a few limitations: Writting an attribute of the type text to a column in the targe table of the type integer will work as long as the source only contains numeric values.
+This approach will work for most cases, but has a few limitations: Writing an attribute of the type text to a column in the target table of the type integer will work as long as the source only contains numeric values.
 When the source attribute may also contain letters or other non-numeric characters the sync will fail.
 This is something to keep in mind when designing the schema of the target table.

-The target table is required to have a primary key which is also part of the source data - this is quite important as the values of the primary key are the basis of the synchronization.
+The target table is required to have a primary key which is also part of the source data - this is quite important as the values of the primary key are the basis of the synchronisation.

 The geometry column of the table should have a constraint which defines the spatial reference system of the column to allow batyr to reproject incoming geometries to the correct coordinate system.
 Earlier PostGIS versions require this information to be also stored in the `geometry_columns` table, which may be automatically added using the [`Populate_Geometry_Columns`](http://postgis.org/docs/Populate_Geometry_Columns.html) function.